-Because of its greater impact on brain function, injection drug use is well-known for its ability to trigger the fairly quick onset of substance abuse and/or substance addiction (known collectively as substance use disorder).
+Because of its greater impact on brain function, injection drug use is well-known for triggering the fairly quick onset of substance abuse and substance addiction.
 Additional risks associated with the practice include blood vessel damage from fillers and contaminants contained within the drugs/medications and exposure to a range of infectious microorganisms as a result of unsanitary injection techniques.
-Specific types of infection associated with injection drug use include HIV, hepatitis C, localized skin abscesses and system-wide blood poisoning.
+Specific types of infection associated with injection drug use include HIV, hepatitis C, localized skin abscesses, and system-wide blood poisoning.

-People with diagnosable cases of substance use disorder attempt suicide almost 500 percent more often than the general U.S. population.
-Depending on the gender of the person affected by various forms of this disorder, the rate of actual completed suicide ranges from roughly 100 percent to more than 500 percent above the national average.
+People with diagnosable cases of substance use disorder attempt to commit suicide almost 500 percent more often than the general U.S. population.
+Depending on the gender of the person affected by various forms of this disorder, the rate of suicide ranges from roughly 100 percent to more than 500 percent above the national average.
 Many of the underlying risks for suicide found in the general population also apply to people dealing with diagnosable substance problems.
-In addition, repeated and excessive substance use can lead to changes in mental health that create further risks.
+In addition, repeated and excessive substance use can lead to changes in mental health that create additional risks.
 People who use certain types of substances or certain combinations of substances may have particularly high chances of making suicide attempts.

 Impact of Additional Substance Intake

 In the study published in Drug and Alcohol Dependence, researchers from the University of Montreal and two other Canadian universities used a project involving 1,240 adults.
 Their goal was to explore the impact of additional forms of substance intake on the suicide risks of people who consume injection drugs.
 All of the study participants were known injection drug users.
 Each individual detailed his or her habitual or occasional non-injection use of six substances: